wp-plugins/amr-users/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.7 =
+*   A bug fix for all day recurring events that have had a instance modified.
+On the day of the modified instance, the plugin was showing original details, not the modified details, It will now include the modified instance and thus reject the old instance.
+*   Revised Admin interface - the old interface was getting very slooooow.
+So it has been broken into multiple pages and some javascript hide/show logic to reduce the volume of data on the screen.
+It may need a bit more tweaking later.
+It still stores everything in the same one large option to avoid upgrade issues.
+*   Moved admin styling to an enqueued file rather than in code.
+*   Use of debug parameter will switch on all warnings and notices - this may show up warnings and notices for other plugins and/or wordpress too - Do not panic!
+*   Default number of days increased - affects new install only.

 = Version 2.6.12 =
 *   A bug fix for yearly anniversaries at end of year.
 On php versions less than 5.2.5 the date_modify function does not cope as well as later versions with a blank duration.
 An error in the duration calc caused a blank duration for events repeating at end of year.